November 3, 2018

 2100 Wolf Rd, Huffman, TX 77336

-Boys who join Cub Scouts this year before September 30th will receive a rocket that they can design, build, and launch at Rocket Day.
-Boys in first through fifth grade who are interested in joining Scouting may also attend.
+Youth who join Cub Scouts this year will receive a rocket that they can design, build, and launch at Rocket Day.
+Youth in kindergarten through fifth grade who are interested in joining Scouting may also attend.
 We will help you find a pack near you and get signed up for Scouting.
-Rockets are not guaranteed for Scouts who join after September 30th.

 The event is free; please register so we can make sure we have an engine available for your Scout.